Helicobacter pylori in the Stomach: A Cancer Risk

 In gastric epithelial cells within the stomach lining, CagA and other genes or proteins from H. pylori can participate in several signalling pathways that control cell growth and cell invasion.

-“The whole process of stomach cancer risk associated with H. pylori is one of inflammation.”
+The whole process of stomach cancer risk associated with H. pylori is one of inflammation." — Dr Patrick Lynch, Department of Gastroenterology Hepatology and Nutrition, Division of Internal Medicine, MD Anderson Cancer Center

-Detecting H. pylori infections and treatment
+H. pylori tests and treatments

 Share this article: